groonga/gcs.groonga.org/docs/tutorial/index.md

 You will get your Amazon CloudSearch API on your computer after this tutorial.

-This tutorial describes only three important APIs:

-1. Simple search API
-2. Creating search domain API
-3. Creating text field API
+This tutorial describes how to search documents and how to register documents.
+First, searching is described because you will be interested in searching rather than registering.

-The simple search API is described with sample data provided by Groonga CloudSearch.
-So you don't need to care about _search domain_ and _text field_.
-They are described later.
+Searching is described with example documents provided by Groonga CloudSearch.
+So you don't need to care about registering.
+It is described later.

 ## Prepare test environment